-I’m writing this post in response to comments I’ve been receiving on a blog post I wrote almost a year ago titled 6 Reasons to Stop Counting Calories & 11 Things To Do Instead.
+I’m writing this post in response to comments I’ve been receiving on a blog post I wrote back in 2013 titled 6 Reasons to Stop Counting Calories & 11 Things To Do Instead.

 It’s one of my most popular posts on my website.
 For many people, this article gave them permission ditch restrictive dieting habits and quit the numbers game around food.

 However, I get a fair number of comments where people ask how to do this.